Repello-AI/Agent-Wiz/README.md

 }
 ```

-### 2. Analyze with MAESTRO Threat Model
+### 2. Analyze against Threat Modeling

 ```bash
 agent-shadow --analyze --input autogen_graph.json
 ```

-✅ This will generate a report like:
+This will generate a report like:  `autogen_report.md`  based on the provided graph and threat modeling frameworks.
-`autogen_report.md`
-Based on the provided graph and MAESTRO methodology.

 __Run agentic-radar --help for more info:__